 St. Yeldo Mar Baselios was born in A.D.
 1593 in a village called Kooded.
 Now this village is called Karakosh and is located near Mosul in Iraq!
-At a young age, he decided to join a monastery to become a monk.
+At a young age he decided to join a monastery to become a monk.

-The great saint went to India at the age of 92 to help us stay close to the faith, even during difficult times.
+The great saint went to India at the old age of 92 to help us stay close to the faith, during difficult times.

-This was a very hard mission because if the Portuguese found out what St. Yeldo Mar Baselios was going to do, they would have hurt or even killed him.
+This was a difficult mission because he knew that the Portuguese would have hurt or even kill him if they found him.

 However, St. Baselios was not scared and came to India to take care of his sheep.
-St. Baselios guided and helped to protect the Church during a difficult time.
+He guided and helped to protect the Church during a difficult time.
 The great saint died in India and is buried in Mar Thoma Cheriyapally in Kothamangalam, Kerala, India.
 May this Holy Father's life be a reminder to us to always be an example for others by being strong in our faith.